Fit but Fat Paradox: What It Means for Older Adults

 Ready to get started?
 Book our Exercise Starters Pack for just $125 – includes an initial assessment and two tailored sessions with our exercise professionals.

-Call us today to book and take the first step toward healthy ageing!
+Get in touch to book and take the first step toward healthy ageing!

 References